tail /var/log/nginx/error.log

 Mentoring session: fixing cgit permission error

-This is the second with a summary about K. helping me learn more about system admin, IT, the cli, etc.
+This is the second post that is a summary of K. helping me learn more about system admin, IT, the cli, etc.

-To do we looked at the error logs of nginx:
+To see what was going on we first looked at the error log of nginx:

 # tail /var/log/nginx/error.log